turingschool/backend-curriculum-site/module4/lessons/professional_code_environments.markdown

 *   Where do we configure environment settings in Rails?
 *   Where do we configure environment settings in Express?

-## Going Further
+## Implementing CI

-Try setting up [Travis CI](https://travis-ci.org/) for one of your existing projects.
+On your own, try setting up [Travis CI](https://travis-ci.org/) for one of your existing projects.

 Be sure to read their [docs here](https://docs.travis-ci.com/user/getting-started/).